What This Guide Covers

 Ferries

 Ferries are both a scenic highlight and a practical form of transport in Sydney.
 They connect Circular Quay with destinations like Manly, Taronga Zoo, and waterfront suburbs around the harbour.
+You can check routes, schedules, and service information on the official Sydney Ferries page.

 For many visitors, ferries are the most enjoyable way to travel, offering harbour views while avoiding road traffic.
 They are reliable and run frequently on popular routes.